webforge-labs/cms/docs/build.md

 *e.g.:*
 lets say the cms html-frame (where the tabs are displayed) loads knockout and jquery and your tabmodule requires them, then they must not be included in the 'admin/post/list'-module.

+**Note:**
+This happens if you embed the form/bootstrap3/body.html.twig which calls the controller like that.

 ## Pitfalls